sobolevn/sobolevn.github.io/_posts/2017-10-09-using-better-clis.md

 It also has a version for `mysql` called [`mycli`](https://github.com/dbcli/mycli).

-By the way, yesterday a new [10th version](https://www.postgresql.org/about/news/1786/) of `postgres` was released. :tada:
+By the way, yesterday a new [10th version](https://www.postgresql.org/about/news/1786/) of `postgres` was released.

 ### glances